shuup/shuup-guide/source/notifications.rst

 - Vendors requesting registration
 - Many others

-Notifications may be delivered over different channels, such as email,=, As delivery channels are also pluggable (requires developed addons that handles the channel).
-Notifications are basically the `Actions` that will be executed by the platform.
+Notifications may be delivered over different channels, such as email.
+As delivery channels are also pluggable (which requires developed addons that handles the channel), notifications are basically the `Actions` that will be executed by the platform.

 Configuring Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~